-- (1) A court making a domestic violence order must impose a condition that the respondent- - (a) must be of good behaviour towards the aggrieved and not commit domestic violence against the aggrieved; and - (b) if the order includes a named person who is an adult- - (i) must be of good behaviour towards the named person; and - (ii) must not commit associated domestic violence against the named person; and - (c) if the order includes a named person who is a child- - (i) must be of good behaviour towards the child; and - (ii) must not commit associated domestic violence against the child; and - (iii) must not expose the child to domestic violence. - (2) If the court does not exercise its power to impose conditions under subsection (1), the court is taken to have done so.
+- (1) A court making a domestic violence order must impose a condition that the respondent- - (a) must be of good behaviour towards the aggrieved and not commit domestic violence against the aggrieved; and - (b) must not organise, encourage, ask, tell, force or engage another person to do something that, if done by the respondent, would be domestic violence against the aggrieved; and - (c) if the order includes a named person who is an adult- - (i) must be of good behaviour towards the named person; and

+- (ii) must not commit associated domestic violence against the named person; and - (iii) must not organise, encourage, ask, tell, force or engage another person to do something that, if done by the respondent, would be associated domestic violence against the named person; and - (d) if the order includes a named person who is a child- - (i) must be of good behaviour towards the child; and - (ii) must not commit associated domestic violence against the child; and - (iii) must not expose the child to domestic violence; and - (iv) must not organise, encourage, ask, tell, force or engage another person to do something that, if done by the respondent, would be associated domestic violence against the child; and - (v) must not organise, encourage, ask, tell, force or engage another person to do something that exposes the child to domestic violence. - (2) If the court does not exercise its power to impose conditions under subsection (1), the court is taken to have done so.